 - Black permanent marker

 - A sharp penknife

 - Hot glue

 Let’s make this Volcano Anatomy Puzzle!

-Watch the video tutorial or follow the instructions below.
+Watch follow the instructions below.

 - Draw a 1” frame around the first piece of cardboard